xaya/democrit/README.md

 can construct the *global* order book.

-Since all trades are done interactively and thus everyone has to be online, we require orders to be published frequently (e.g. once evey ten minutes) for each user.
+Since all trades are done interactively and thus everyone has to be online, we require orders to be published frequently (e.g. once every ten minutes) for each user.
 Orders of users who have not published an update in e.g. the last half an hour will "expire" and no longer be taken into account by the other traders.
+If a user disconnects from the broadcast channel, their orders will also be removed immediately (e.g. upon receipt of the unavailable XMPP presence).

 ## Execution of a Trade